opnfv/yardstick/yardstick/vTC/apexlake/README.rst

     python setup.py install

+Since some elements are copied into the /tmp directory (see configuration file) it could be necessary to repeat this step after a reboot of the host.

 3. Source OpenStack openrc file.

 ::

     source openrc

+4. Configure Openstack Neutron

+In order to support traffic generation and management by the virtual Traffic Classifier, the configuration of the port security driver extension is required for Neutron.
+For further details please follow the following link: PORTSEC_ This step can be skipped in case the target OpenStack is Juno or Kilo release, but it is mandatory to support Liberty.
+It is therefore required to indicate the release version in the configuration file apexlake.conf.

-4. Create 2 Networks based on VLANs in Neutron.
+5. Create 2 Networks based on VLANs in Neutron.

 In order for the network communication between the packet generator and the Compute node to work fine, it is required to create through Neutron two networks and map those on the VLAN IDs